Jonathan902/CS182-project/README.md

 *The implementation of training and testing loops are in [utils.py](utils.py)*

 ### Performance Evaluation
-At the end of the notebook, model performance is evaluated using the mse loss function visualization of loss over epoch for different models are also presented in the experiment notebook
+At the end of the notebook, model performance is evaluated using the mse loss function <br /> visualization of loss over epoch for different models are also presented in the experiment notebook <br />

 #### Referenc
 https://www.crosstab.io/articles/time-series-pytorch-lstm/